 Carving — Rotary-tool & traditional wood carving techniques.

 Controls — Discussion of effective control mechanisms for different situations.

 Joints — Leather, fabric, interlocking, ball and socket, shock cord.

 Hansjürgen Fettig — Discussion of designs and mechanisms imagined by the ingenious German puppet maker.

 Painting — Planning, mixing, washes, scumbling, dry-brush, air-brush, color theory.

 Fee: $1250 (includes materials, shared studio spaces, single room with shared bath, access to kitchen, lunches, and dinner on the first night)

 For More Information: https://www.facebook.com/events/1204954129661744/

 Dave Lane is a painter, performer, puppet & mask maker, and one of the original members of the Old Trout Puppet Workshop in Calgary, Alberta.
 He is the Co-director of the New England Puppet Intensive, a 15-day residential workshop, and Co-producer of the annual Berkshire Lantern Walk in collaboration with the Clark Art Museum.

 Dave is a two-time, Jim Henson Foundation grant recipient for his original play “The Chronicles of Rose”, and his silent-clown play “The Painting” was a regional selection at the 2017 Kennedy Center American College Theatre Festival.
-This summer he spent 8 weeks in Alberta working on Iinisikimm, a puppet-lantern play celebrating the return of Plains Buffalo to Banff Nation Park.
+He is the co-creator of Iinisikimm, a puppet-lantern play celebrating the return of Plains Buffalo to Banff Nation Park in Alberta.
 The project was supported by a Canada Council New Chapter Grant.